mbrsagor/ReactRedux/README.md

 yarn add node-sass@4.14.1
 ```

-If react dev tools are installed and any error raise then you may replace and follow the code below.
+If React dev tools are installed and any error is raised, then you may replace and follow the code below.
 ```javascript
 compose(
     applyMiddleware(...middleware),